Prisms and Prismatic Cohomology: Prisms

 Now $1 - y\delta(d)$ is a unit as $y \in \rad(B)$, so the left side is distinguished by Lemma~\ref{distinguishedUnit}.
 Lemma~\ref{distinguishedDivide} then implies that $d^{p-1} (x+y)$ is a unit, whence $d$ is a unit, which contradicts $d \in \rad(B)$.

 Note that $\phi^\ast(I)$ and $I^p$ become isomorphic over $A/p$ as in characteristic $p$ Frobenius pullback of a line bundle is its $p$-th power.
 As $p\in \rad(A)$, it follows that $\phi^\ast(I)$ and $I^p$ are isomorphic, so it suffices to prove that $\phi^\ast(I)$ is isomorphic to $A$.
 There is a natural surjection $\phi^\ast(I)\to \phi(I)A\subset A$, and we proved that $\phi(I)A$ is principal.
 Let $f\in \phi^\ast(I)$ be any element mapping to a generator of $\phi(I)A$.
 We claim that the induced map $A\to \phi^\ast(I), 1\mapsto f$ is an isomorphism.
 As it is a map of invertible modules, it suffices to prove that it induces a surjection on fibres at all closed points of $\Spec(A)$ (all of which lie in $\Spec(A/p)$ as $p\in \rad(A)$).
 In particular, letting $B$ be the $p$-adic completion of $A_\perf$, it suffices to see that the map $B\to \phi^\ast(I)\otimes_A B, 1\mapsto f$ is surjective.
-But now the natural map $\phi^\ast(I)\otimes_A B\to \phi(I)B$ is an isomorphism as any distinguished element in a perfect $\delta$-algebra is a nonzerodivisor by \cref{PrimEltPRop}, and evidently $B\to \phi(I)B, 1\mapsto f$ is surjective as we chose $f$ to be a generator of $\phi(I)A$. \end{proof}
+But now the natural map $\phi^\ast(I)\otimes_A B\to \phi(I)B$ is an isomorphism (as any distinguished element in a perfect $\delta$-algebra is a nonzerodivisor by \cref{PrimEltPRop}) and evidently $B\to \phi(I)B, 1\mapsto f$ is surjective as we chose $f$ to be a generator of $\phi(I)A$. \end{proof}

 \begin{lemma}[Properties of bounded prisms] Let $(A,I)$ be a bounded prism. \begin{enumerate} \item The ring $A$ is classically $(p,I)$-complete. \item Fix a $(p,I)$-completely flat $A$-complex $M \in D(A)$.
 Then $M$ is discrete and classically $(p,I)$-complete.
 For any $n \geq 0$, we have $M[I^n] = 0$ and $M/I^nM$ has bounded $p^\infty$-torsion. \item The category of (faithfully) flat maps $(A,I) \to (B,J)$ of prisms identifies with the category of $(p,I)$-completely (faithfully) flat $\delta$-$A$-algebras $B$ by the functor sending such an $A$-algebra $B$ to $(B,IB)$. \item (Bounded prisms are locally orientable) There exists a $(p,I)$-completely faithfully flat map $A \to B$ of $\delta$-rings such that $IB = (d)$ for a distinguished element $d\in B$ that is a nonzerodivisor.
 In fact, we may choose $A \to B$ to be the derived $(p,I)$-completion of an ind-Zariski localization of $A$.
-In particular, $(A,I) \to (B,(d))$ is a faithfully flat map of bounded prisms. \end{enumerate} \end{lemma} \begin{proof} For (1), we must show that $A \simeq \lim_k A/(I^k, p^k)$.
-But this follows from the following sequence of isomorphisms
+In particular, $(A,I) \to (B,(d))$ is a faithfully flat map of bounded prisms. \end{enumerate} \end{lemma}